Last updated on March 13th, 2021

 But while most of us enjoy the thought of vintage fishing tackle as nothing more than nostalgic childhood memories or historic relics, there is still a thriving community of anglers and fishing tackle enthusiasts for whom they also remain very much a thing of the present.

-From avid collectors searching garage sales and thrift shops for hidden gems to old-school anglers continuing to use vintage fly tackle on their fishing trips, older fishing equipment hasn’t quite been left in the past as many assume.
+From avid collectors searching garage sales and thrift shops for hidden gems to old-school anglers continuing to use vintage fly fishing reels on their fishing trips, older fishing equipment hasn’t quite been left in the past as many assume.

 In fact, vintage tackle is becoming an increasingly popular trend in fishing, with more collectors and fishing enthusiasts getting their own little piece of fishing history.
 After all, fishing tackle dates back centuries, so there are some incredibly valuable collectibles out there!